5 Burning Reasons Why You Need to Forgive Those Who Hurt You

-Personally, I used to like to think about offenses done to me about a thousand times and wallow in the past until I am drowning.
+There are five burning reasons why you need to forgive those who hurt you.
+Notice I used the word “burning.”
+Personally, I used to think about offenses done to me about a thousand times and wallow in the past until I was burning with anger.

 Unfortunately, I didn’t know this particular coping mechanism was wrong.
 I thought since it was happening in my thoughts, I was good because it was contained.
 No one was getting hurt or so I thought…

-In this post, I am going to give you five reasons why you should forgive, and then show you how to forgive and let go of the past.
+In this post, I am going to give you five burning reasons why you should forgive those who hurt you and then show you how to let go of the past.

 Related: Self Pity: 4 Ways to Keep Wallowing